 Should you cluster or distribute your early battles?

 Another important consideration in forming an early portfolio of battles is how to distribute them across the organization.
 Should you cluster these battles in one part of the company or spread them around?
 The pros and cons are clear.
-The tighter you cluster these battles around a single division, function or market, the more synergy you will have between the battles.
-The same top executives will sponsor multiple battles, and as time goes on, they will keep getting better at it.
+The tighter you cluster these battles around a single division, function or market, the more synergy you’ll have between the battles.
+The same top executives will sponsor multiple battles, and as time goes on, they’ll keep getting better at it.
 The risk, however, is that large parts of the organization will be untouched by micro-battles.

 Remember, micro-battles beget micro-battles